Ultra-marathon, have you thought about running an ultra-marathon?

 The first day after the run was much better than I expected.
 The thighs were a bit stiff, especially the muscles that work when you break during the descents.

 The second day after the event was probably the stiffest.
 I wasn’t too friendly with the stairs that day.
-My thighs let me know on every step that I had had a long run.
+My thighs let me know on every step I had had a long run.
 But looking back to other races, the situation was similar to my first marathon in 2011.

 The third day brought relief.
 Stiffness in the legs was almost gone, and the fluidity of motion returned.